Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 ★★★★☆

-Very balanced, there is still not much wrong with the sound, even if newer models sometimes sound clearer.
+Very balanced, there is still not much wrong with the sound.
 The poor connection (crackling) is a negative factor

 ★★☆☆☆